Network Adequacy

 -

-Patients could wait weeks or months for necessary specialist visits, tests, or treatments, which can lead to worsening health outcomes and quality of life.
+Patients wait weeks or months for necessary specialist visits, tests, or treatments, which can lead to worsening health outcomes and quality of life.

 -